dashdotdotdashdotdot/MyBlog/content/about.md

     css: styles.css
 ---

 I remember my uncle telling me a good way to lose money was buying companies that were doing well.
 He explained that companies that are doing well the market knows are doing well and are priced accordingly.
 To make money buying a company that is already doing well the company will have to do even better.
 If the company ends up doing just okay, the price will go down and you will lose money.
-My uncle was a sell-side analyst.
+My uncle was a sell-side equity analyst.
 When he made a buy and sell recommendations, he was assessing whether or not the firm would exceed what the market expected of the firm.

 The intent of "Valuation Space" is to provide a framework that translates the price of a company's common stock into a representation of what the market expects of the company in terms of its ability to deliver free cash flow to its stakeholders into the future.
 The coverage is the non-financial firms in the S&P 500 and the analyses are updated once a quarter to reflect the most recent financial information (as derived from SEC filings).
 "Valuation Space" is designed to be accessible to both the interested retail investor and the _quant_ who wants to learn value investing.